Who is a CFO

 For many businesses, hiring a full time CFO is a big investment but one that can yield a high ROI through improved profit margins and cash flow, sustainable growth, and more efficient operations.

-What does a Virtual CFO do and Why should you Hire One?
+What does a Fractional/ Virtual CFO do and Why should you Hire One?

-A virtual CFO is a remote executive who provides high-level services for companies that are not yet ready for or in need of a full-time CFO.
+A fraction or virtual Chief Financial Officer is a remote executive who provides high-level services for companies that are not yet ready for or in need of a full-time CFO.

-Additionally, virtual CFOs offer high-level financial strategy without the cost of a comparably experienced in-house CFO.
+Additionally, they offer high-level financial strategy without the cost of a comparably experienced in-house one.

 On average, hiring a full time CFO can cost > $220,000 per year (salary + benefits).
 On the other hand, virtual CFO services cost can range $1,000-$2,000 per day.
 With outsourced CFO services, given the fact that you are using their services on a daily or project basis, you can easily save 50% – 60%.